Perform an update using the Automatic Updater

 This is your last chance to take a copy of them.

-Note: You should not make customisations to the default template files, always instead first making a copy to apply your customisations to.
+Note: You should not make customisations to the default system theme or order form template files.
+Instead, make a copy to apply your customisations to.
 If you do that, you will not see this notice.
 For more information, please refer to http://developers.whmcs.com/themes/getting-started/

 Step 3 - Begin update